OctoQuinn/OctoEverywhere-Api-Docs/docs/App-OctoEverywhere-API.md

 2) The App Connection is **valid** and the printer **isn't** connected to OctoEverywhere.
 3) The App Connection is **no longer valid**.

-You can determin the state based on the GET return type and the returned JSON body.
+You can determine the state based on the GET return type and the returned JSON body.

 #### Real-Time Printer